squip/hypertuna-electron-dev/docs/public-gateway-relay-requirements.md

 **Worker & Peer Work**

 - Create a gateway-relay client module in the worker that opens the Hyperbee using the key delivered at registration, handling sparse sync and local storage reuse.
-- Update relay coordination to treat the gateway relay as read-only: disable Autobase writer paths when relayKey === gatewayRelayKey and route publish attempts over the websocket (hypertuna-worker/hypertuna-relay-manager-bare.mjs:101 initialises relays today).
+- Introduce a dedicated Hyperbee reader that reuses the existing peer relay index scheme (no migrations), exposes read-only query helpers for Nostr filters, and reports query diagnostics.
-- Build subscription distribution logic so workers receiving REQs from the gateway can query their local Hyperbee snapshot and stream results back over Hyperswarm.
+- Update relay coordination to treat the gateway relay as read-only: disable Autobase writer paths when relayKey === gatewayRelayKey, route publish attempts over the websocket, and guard the reader from issuing mutating operations.
-- Adjust publish flows so peers send EVENT messages to the gateway websocket instead of writing directly, and reconcile ACK/NACK semantics with Nostr expectations.
+- Build subscription distribution logic so workers receiving REQs from the gateway can query their local Hyperbee snapshot and stream results back over Hyperswarm, preferring local execution when the dispatcher assigns the worker’s Hyperswarm public key.
 - Enhance peer startup to fetch the Hyperbee key from registration payloads (public-gateway/src/stores/MemoryRegistrationStore.mjs:1 stores relay metadata) and initialise replication before declaring the relay usable.
 - Provide recovery paths for peers to resync the Hyperbee when out of date, including version detection and resubscription.
-- Report load metrics (recent REQ count, active query streams, median response latency) back to the gateway via heartbeat or dispatcher acknowledgements so the scheduler can make informed assignments.
+- Report load metrics (recent REQ count, active query streams, median response latency, replica lag) back to the gateway via heartbeat or dispatcher acknowledgements so the scheduler can make informed assignments.
 - Enforce per-peer token TTLs locally; treat gateway revocation frames or failed refresh responses as hard disconnect signals and tear down replication/websocket sessions accordingly.
 - Implement configurable back-off and retry strategies for websocket publish attempts, Hyperbee replication rejoin, and dispatcher acknowledgements so intermittent connectivity issues do not overwhelm the network.
-- Update peer health reporting to include Hyperbee sync progress (latest version, percentage synced) to inform dispatcher decisions and operator dashboards.
+- Update peer health reporting to include Hyperbee sync progress (latest version, percentage synced) and local query outcome summaries to inform dispatcher decisions and operator dashboards.

 **Shared Modules**